pinobatch/hello-world/Xubuntu_setup.md

 * `xfce-taskmanager`: Ctrl+Shift+Esc

-In Settings > Window Manager > Keyboard, change these commands to match [keyboard shortcuts in Windows], which I use at my day job:
+In Settings > Window Manager > Keyboard, change these commands to match [keyboard shortcuts in Windows], which I have used at other jobs:

 * Switch window for same application: Alt+F6
 * Switch application: Super+Tab